TylerRusso925/Drone-Tracking/README.md

 # Drone-Tracking
-A place to upload all of the code and database for the drone tracking
+Repository containing all the files for the Drone Tracking Telescope Project

+To run the code:

+ros2 launch drone_tracker tracker_launch.py